davidecavaliere/-microgamma/README.md

 Microgamma is a framework for api development in Typescript.
 It allows to create endpoints in the form of classes.
 Annotate them with `@Endpoint` and `@Lambda` with metadata that can be retrived at runtime to bind them to providers such as AWS Lambda, Express.js, Google Functions, Azure Function and potentially any.

-> At the moment the only provider available is AWS with their Lambda service and Express.js see [use with express.js](#use-with-express.js)
+> At the moment the only provider available are AWS with their Lambda service and Express.js see [use with express.js](#use-with-express.js)
 > A [serverless](https://serverless.com/) plugin is provided.
 It uses the metadata  within the classes to __create at runtime__ the serverless configuration.
 In other words the developer won't need to worry about adding/editing `serverless.yml` functions section.
 See [serverless-apigator](#serverless-apigator)

 ## How to use it
-### Install
+ Install
 ```
 yarn add @microgamma/apigator
 ```